Research Project

 Lead Researchers:

-• Bingbing Li, Manufacturing Systems Engineering
+• Dr. Bingbing Li, Manufacturing Systems Engineering

-• Xunfei Jiang, Computer Science
+• Dr. Xunfei Jiang, Computer Science

 Collaborators:

-• Annette Besnilian, April Diederich, Andreas George, Julie Miller, Marilyn Magaram
+• April Diederich, Andreas George, Julie Miller, Marilyn Magaram Center for Food Science, Nutrition, and Dietetics

 Student Team:

-• Anthony Morales-Badajoz, graduate student in Computer Engineering.
+• Anthony Morales-Badajoz, graduate student in Computer Engineering

-• Neville Elieh, undergraduate student in Computer Science.
+• Neville Elieh, undergraduate student in Computer Science

-• Elliot Sadler, graduate student in Manufacturing Systems Engineering.
+• Elliot Sadler, graduate student in Manufacturing Systems Engineering

-• Jasmine Glover, undergraduate student in Mechanical Engineering.
+• Jasmine Glover, undergraduate student in Mechanical Engineering

 • Manoj Nizampatnam, graduate student in Computer Science

-• Andrew Wang, student at Portola High School.
+• Andrew Wang, student at Portola High School

-• Larry Zhang, student at Agoura High School.
+• Larry Zhang, student at Agoura High School

 Funding